-Please refer to the documentation on Using TRiLOGI Sequencers
+Please refer to the later section in the chapter on "Using TRiLOGI Sequencers"

 3. Latch Relay Function [Latch]

 Latching relay is convenient for keeping the status of an execution condition even if the condition is subsequently removed.
 The program elements that are assigned as Latching Relays will remain ON once they are energized.
 Only Relays and Outputs may be assigned as Latching Relays.